organicmaps/organicmaps/docs/CPP_STYLE.md

 - Space after double dash.
 - Compile-time constants must be named in camelCase, starting with a lower-case `k`, e.g. `kCompileTimeConstant`.
 - Values of enum classes must be named in CamelCase, e.g. `enum class Color { Red, Green, LightBlue };`.
-- Macroses and C-style enums must be named in UPPER_CASE, and enum values must be prefixed with a capitalized enum name.
+- Macros and C-style enums must be named in UPPER_CASE, and enum values must be prefixed with a capitalized enum name.

-    Note that macroses complicate debugging, and old-style enums have dangerous implicit conversions to integers, and tend to clutter containing namespaces.
-Avoid them when possible - use `const` or `constexpr` instead of macroses, and enum classes instead of enums.
+    Note that macros complicate debugging, and old-style enums have dangerous implicit conversions to integers, and tend to clutter containing namespaces.
+Avoid them when possible - use `const` or `constexpr` instead of macros, and enum classes instead of enums.

 **We write code without warnings!**